shaisachs/shaisachs.github.io/_posts/2021-05-24-progressive-workshop.md

 <!--more-->

 This last piece is the one I care about most.
 Over the years I've heard a lot of talk about problems in our space.
 Some of the most common ones include the need to contest every race and the need to organize all year, every year - not just when elections come around.
 There are plenty of others - recently there's been some really interesting criticism of data models and the way they include people of color from campaign organizing, for instance.
-In my view it's time to roll up our sleeves and tackle these problems!
+In my view it's time to roll up our sleeves and tackle these problems.

 One thing I really like about the progressive tech ecosystem: it's a positive, constructive environment.
 People tend to look for solutions first and gripe second.
-I hope this project will be one small contribution toward that feeling, and I hope that others find it useful, as well!
+I hope this project will be one small contribution toward that feeling, and I hope that others find it useful, as well.

 There's more, or at least I hope there will be!
 Talking about problems and solutions is all very fine, but it's better still to actually put solutions into practice.